nateaff/Rtutorials/docs/tut1.md

 *Saving your session*

-I'd recommend using the editor for running most commands.
+You can enter commands directly in the command line.
+This is great for testing out what functions do or for simple calculations.
+However, once you know how a function or a piece of code works, if you want to preserve that code you should be using the editor.
 Particularly when starting, saving commands from a session is a useful way to review what you've learned.

-***
+In Rstudio you can also execute code from the editor by `ctrl - Enter`.

-# Basic data types
+# Basic operations in `R`

-Most data types in `R` can be though of has

-1. Vectors or arrays of a single data type
-2. Lists which contain multiple data types

-For more on data types try Hadley Wickham's [Advanced R](https://adv-R.had.co.nz).
-(Many of the examples and notes below are taken from this book.)

 ## Where did your `R` session start

 ```
   getwd()
   ?setwd()
   dir()
 ```

 ## `R` as a calculator